enmanuelmag/iaflow/README.md

 ### `train` method

 The train method is used to train a model.
 This doen't return anything.
+Inside the method the model will be built, compiled and finally begin to train.

 #### Parameters